 ACGME Fellowship Program - Clinical Training

-All fellows in the Pulmonary and Critical Care Fellowship Program complete 24 months of intensive clinical training done.
-Clinical training is primarily based at The University of Chicago Hospitals, a tertiary care referral hospital serving the south side of Chicago and northwestern Indiana, with the opportunity for further off-site clinical training by arrangement.
+All fellows in the Pulmonary and Critical Care Fellowship Program complete 24 months of intensive clinical training.
+Clinical training is primarily based at The University of Chicago Medicine, a tertiary care referral medical center serving Chicago's south side, the surrounding Chicagoland communities, northwestern Indiana, and western Michigan.
+There are opportunities for off-site clinical training by arrangement.
 Core rotations are provided in the following areas:

 - Lung transplantation